Cray-HPE/docs-csm/install/configure_management_network.md

 The configuration steps are different for these switch vendors.
 The switch configuration procedures for HPE Aruba will be grouped separately from the switch configuration procedures for other vendors.

-TODO Add headers: About this task, Role, Objective, Limitations, New in this Release TODO What is best workflow order?
+TODO What is best workflow order?
 Should it be by functionality or by doing all things on a switch?
 All in this file or Aruba file and others file?
 TODO Remove all v1.3 migration things, but keep info about how to do a fresh install on Dell and Mellanox.